focusright/space-invaders/README.md

 This is a recreation of the classic space invaders video game.
 Loosly based on the AtariST version by Robert HC Leong(1990)

-Implemented in the C programming language, using SDL library to display graphics on the screen.
+Implemented in the C programming language, using SDL2 library to display graphics on the screen.

-To compile you need to have SDL installed on your system and the header files available to you operating systems PATH environment variable
+To compile you need to have SDL2 installed on your system and the header files available to you operating systems PATH environment variable

-`gcc si.c -lSDL -o invaders`
+`gcc si.c -lSDL2 -o invaders`

 note that there is no sound added so far. the goal was to create a working complete version of the gameplay only